-The use of electronic or e-mail in any manner which may be disruptive, offensive to others or harmful to morale is specifically prohibited, including but not limited to the display or transmission of sexually explicit images, messages, and cartoons, as well as use of any ethnic slurs or communication which may be construed as harassment or disparagement of others.
+The use of electronic or e-mail in any manner which may be disruptive, offensive to others or harmful to morale is specifically prohibited, including but not limited to the display or transmission of sexually explicit images, messages and cartoons, as well as use of any ethnic slurs or communication which may be construed as harassment or disparagement of others.
 Such transmissions may be grounds for disciplinary action, up to and including termination.
-Use of Research Foundation resources for ventures, religious or political causes, outside organizations or other non-job-related solicitations is strictly forbidden and is grounds for disciplinary action, up to and including termination.
-E-mail searches may be conducted without advance notice to assess that it is being used exclusively for its intended purpose.
+Use of Research Foundation resources for ventures, religious or political causes, outside organizations or other non-job-related solicitations is strictly forbidden and is grounds for disciplinary action, up to and including termination, up to and including termination.
+Searches of e-mail may be conducted without advance notice in order to information, is being used exclusively for such purpose.